rajat1saxena/Material-Themed-Navigation-drawer-for-pre-lollipops/README.md

 Material themed Navigation drawer for pre-lollipops
 ===================================================

+This is a bare bone Material themed Navigation drawer with
+- four fragments
-This is the bare bone Material Themed Navigation Drawer with four fragments,two custom listviews for two section in navigation drawer with a built in Search Activity
+- two custom listviews for two section in navigation drawer with
+- a built in Search Activity
+- a Lollipop style toolbar
+- Hamburger menu